 As mentioned in Section 2.2.6, the season Experience both the updated season Experience and episode Experience are in the same ExperienceList.
-This means they are delivered as one XML document.
+These Experience elements along with any necessary PlayableSequence elements, Presentation elements, Inventory elements, and other referenced objects are delivered as one XML document with a MediaManifestEdit root element.